Mammy stereotype

-A mammy is a U.S. historical stereotype depicting black women who work in a white family and nurse the family's children.
-The fictionalized mammy character is often visualized as a fat, dark-skinned woman with a motherly personality.
-The origin of the mammy figure stereotype is rooted in the history of slavery in the United States, as black slave women were often tasked with domestic and childcare work in white American slaveholding households.
-The mammy caricature was used to create a narrative of black women being happy within slavery or within a role of servitude.
-The mammy stereotype associates black women with domestic roles and it has been argued it, combined with segregation and discrimination, limited job opportunities for black women during the Jim Crow era, approximately 1877 to 1966.
+A mammy is a U.S. historical stereotype depicting Black women, usually enslaved, who did domestic work, among nursing children.
+The fictionalized mammy character is often visualized as a dark-skinned woman with a motherly personality.
+The origin of the mammy figure stereotype is rooted in the history of slavery in the United States, as enslaved women were often tasked with domestic and childcare work in American slave-holding households.
+The mammy caricature was used to create a narrative of Black women being content within the institution of slavery among domestic servitude.
+The mammy stereotype associates Black women with domestic roles, and it has been argued that it, alongside segregation and discrimination, limited job opportunities for Black women during the Jim Crow era (1877 to 1966).

 History

-The mammy caricature was first seen in the 1830s in antebellum proslavery literature as a way to oppose the description of slavery given by abolitionists.
+The mammy caricature was first seen in the 1830s in Antebellum pro-slavery literature, as a form to oppose the description of slavery given by abolitionists.
 One of the earliest fictionalized versions of the mammy figure is Aunt Chloe in Harriet Beecher Stowe's Uncle Tom's Cabin, first published in 1852.

 Some scholars see the mammy figure as rooted in the history of slavery in the United States.
-Slave African American women were tasked with the duties of domestic workers in white American households.
-Their duties included preparing meals, cleaning homes, and nursing and rearing their owners' children.
+Enslaved African American women were tasked with the duties of domestic workers in white American households.
+Their duties included preparing meals, cleaning homes, and nursing and rearing their enslavers' children.
 Out of these circumstances arose the image of the mammy.

 Segregation era and National Mall monument

 While originating in the slavery period, the mammy figure rose to prominence during the Reconstruction Era.
-Some scholars feel that in the Southern United States, the mammy played a role in historical revisionism efforts to reinterpret and legitimize their legacy of chattel slavery and racial oppression.
-The mammy image became especially prominent in the era of racial segregation, and reproductions of it persisted into the 21st century.
+Scholars may argue that the Southern United States has the mammy role serve as historical revisionism in efforts to reinterpret and legitimize the legacy of chattel slavery among racial oppression.
+The mammy image became especially prominent in the era of racial segregation and continues to be reproduced, as it persisted into the 21st century.

 In 1923, the United Daughters of the Confederacy proposed the erection of a mammy statue on the National Mall.
 The proposed statue would have been dedicated to "The Black Mammy of the South".
-The bill received a standing ovation in the Senate, where it passed with bipartisan consensus, but died in committee in the House following written protests from thousands of black women.
+The bill received a standing ovation in the Senate, where it passed with bipartisan consensus, but died in committee in the House following written protests from thousands of Black women.